Lower bounds on bipartite entanglement in noisy graph states: Tracing out a subsystem in a pure graph state

 \section{Tracing out a subsystem in a pure graph state}

 We now present a procedure for obtaining a generating set for $S_A$ or $S_B$ in a graph state.
 This can then be used to obtain the reduced density matrix $\rho_A$ or $\rho_B$ via \eqref{reduced-density-matrix}.
 We will also show how to adapt this method for {\em modified graph states}---graph-like states where a subset of the $n$ qubits are initialized in the $\ket{+}$ state and the remaining in the $\ket{-}$ state before CZs are applied along the edges of the graph.
 Thus in this section, we will show how to obtain the reduced density operators for strictly pure modified graph states.
-Then in the next section, we will apply these results and methods to the case of our noisy graph states, which are mixtures of pure modified states, towards calculating the coherent information.
+Then in the next section, we will apply these results and methods to the case of our noisy graph states.
+We make use of the fact that our noise model yields a convex mixture of pure modified graph states, of which we can calculate the associated probabilities, from which we calculate the coherent information.